neuroziontz/rsfMRI-Networks/README.md

 # rsfMRI-Networks

-Selected scripts used to process and analyze rsfMRI data.
+Selected scripts used to process rsfMRI data, compute functional connectivity, and define networks of connections related to a specific cognitive outcome.